PředmětyPředměty(verze: 978)

 Anotace - angličtina

-The focus of seminar activities will be a discussion of students' compositions / performance / production as well as participation in events, workshops, conducting author interviews, festival reports, reviews, etc. A volunteer sign-up sheet will be circulated.
+The focus of seminar activities will be practical exercises in composition / performance / production, as well as participation in events, workshops, author interviews, festival reports, reviews, etc.

-Students will be encouraged to participate in practical & organisational aspects of the Prague Microfestival / Microlab (www.praguemicrofestival.com) as student volunteers.
+Students will be strongly encouraged to participate in practical & organisational aspects of the Prague Microfestival (PMF) (www.praguemicrofestival.com) & to attend PMF workshops.
 There will also be the possibility of participating in the operations of Equus Press as part of an internship scheme (details on request).

 Recommended reading: